 Before we continue, this tutorial assumes that you have at least a basic understanding of layers (not layer masks, but layers themselves).
 If you're not yet familiar with layers, I highly recommend reading through our Photoshop Layers tutorials, beginning with the first one in the series, Understanding Layers In Photoshop.

-If you're already good to go with layers and you're ready to learn all about layer masks, then let's get started!Get the PDF version of this tutorial!
+If you're already good to go with layers and you're ready to learn all about layer masks, then let's get started!Download our tutorials as print-ready PDFs!

 Setting Up The Document